openwdl/wdl/versions/1.1/SPEC.md

 }
 ```

-Note that the `+` and `?` postfix quantifiers can be combined to declare an array that is either undefined or non-empty, i.e. it can have any value except the empty array.
+Recall that a type may have an optional postfix quantifier (`?`), which means that its value may be undefined.
+The `+` and `?` postfix quantifiers can be combined to declare an `Array` that is either undefined or non-empty, i.e. it can have any value *except* the empty array.

 Attempting to assign an empty array literal to a non-empty `Array` declaration results in an error.
 Otherwise, the non-empty assertion is only checked at runtime: binding an empty array to an `Array[T]+` input or function argument is a runtime error.

 ```wdl
 # array that must contain at least one Float